-Gross attendance rate which refers to the number of pupils attending a given level of education at any time during the reference academic year, regardless of age, as a percentage of the official school-age population, reduced from 104.1 percent in 2015 to 98.3 percent in 2022.
+Gross attendance rate which refers to the number of pupils attending a given level of education at any time during the reference academic year, regardless of age, as a percentage of the official school-age population.
+Gross attendance rate for primary school in 2022 reduced to 98.3 percent from 104.1 percent in 2015.